 When it comes to public safety, Kirkwood is exceptional.
 Over the years they have instituted a number of programs to make the community safer, such as CPR training, smoke detector and safety checks, car seat evaluations, fire safety talks, the STARS program, and station tours.
 The STARS program aims to better identify medical patients who have special needs.
 Together with Cardinal Glennon Children’s Hospital, the City of Kirkwood developed new protocol and training for first responders to maximize effectiveness in emergencies involving children with special needs.
 Safety Town was another initiative from the city.
 It’s an exhibit in the Magic House that teaches children about general safety.
 The miniature town has its own mock-police department, park, and market.
 It’s a seasonal exhibit and travels around the midwest to educate children from one city to the next.
 Safety initiatives like these are popular in Kirkwood.
 You can learn more on the city’s social media pages or from a Kirkwood injury lawyer.

 Car accidents are not the only hazard in the area.
-Unexpected slips or falls, side effects from food or medication, assaults, and even dog bites are all problems we sometimes must face.
-Here’s the good news: if you suffer one of these or a similar event, a Kirkwood injury lawyer is ready to help you.
+Unexpected slips or falls, side effects from food or medication, assaults, and even dog bites are all problems we sometimes face.
+Here’s the good news: if you suffer one of these or a similar event, a Kirkwood injury lawyer is ready to help you receive compensation.

 You may be struggling, but you aren’t alone.
 Your situation can tremendously improve by contacting a personal injury attorney.
 They’ll help you sort out the damages, and a successful court case could land you a large cash settlement.
 TorHoerman Law will speak with you for free.
 Call us at 1-888-508-6752 to kickstart your recovery process.

 For additional legal practices in Kirkwood, MO, visit the following pages: